Devi-Muna/CloudSlash/README.md

 - **Community Edition:** Free to use personally.
 Audit your own infrastructure.
 [Contribute on GitHub](CONTRIBUTING.md).
 - **Commercial License:** Unlocks automated reporting, Terraform remediation generation, and commercial support.
 [Get a License](https://cloudslash.pages.dev).

+> **Fair Use Check:** Yes, a developer could manually edit the source code to remove the license checks. **Let them.** If you are a student or hobbyist who cannot afford a license, you have our permission to modify the source for personal use.
+If you are using this commercially to save your company money, please buy a license to support development.

 ## Core Capabilities

 - **Zero Trust Scanning**: Verifies utilization via telemetry rather than metadata.